Josephus Daniels House

 The Josephus Daniels House, also known as Wakestone, and later the Masonic Temple of Raleigh, was a historic mansion at 1520 Caswell Street in Raleigh, North Carolina.
-Built in 1920, it was the home until his death in 1948 of Josephus Daniels, Secretary of the Navy under President Woodrow Wilson, and a major force in the development of the modern 20th-century United States Navy.
+Built in 1920, it was the home until his death in 1948 of Josephus Daniels, influential Secretary of the Navy under President Woodrow Wilson, as well as a controversial editor of The News & Observer in Raleigh for decades.
 It was declared a National Historic Landmark in 1976.
 After Daniels' death it was purchased by the local Freemasons, who made additions to the building and continued to use it as their meeting hall into the 21st century.
 The building was demolished in August 2021 to make way for a new development of high end homes.

-Description and history
+Description and History

 The former Daniels House was named Wakestone by Josephus' wife, Addie Worth Bagley Daniels.
-It stands in a residential area north of downtown Raleigh, on a 3 acre landscaped parcel bounded on the east by Glenwood Avenue (United States Route 70), on the south by Wade Avenue, and on the west by Caswell Street, where the main drive enters the property.
-The property is separated from other residential properties to the north by a hedgerow.
-The house is oriented facing west, with a curving drive providing access to parking areas to the west and south (formerly the sites of gardens kept by the Danielses).
-The house is a 2 1/2-story stone structure, roughly U-shaped, with a rectangular main block and two wings extending eastward to the rear.
-The area between the two rear wings has been filled in and extended further east with a large meeting space added by the Masons in the 1950s.
-This addition is built of similar stone to the main house, and does not detract from the view of the house as seen from the front.
+It stood in a residential area north of downtown Raleigh, on a 3 acre landscaped parcel bounded on the east by Glenwood Avenue (United States Route 70), on the south by Wade Avenue, and on the west by Caswell Street, where the main drive entered the property.
+The property was separated from other residential properties to the north by a hedgerow.
+The house was oriented facing west, with a curving drive providing access to parking areas to the west and south (formerly the sites of gardens kept by Mr. and Mrs. Daniels).
+The house was a 2 1/2-story stone structure, roughly U-shaped, with a rectangular main block and two wings extending eastward to the rear.
+The area between the two rear wings was filled in and extended further east, with a large meeting space added by the Masons in the 1950s.
+This addition was built of similar stone to the main house, and did not detract from the view of the house as seen from the front.

+Wakestone was also described as "the world's smallest naval base".
+According to local lore, upon his retirement from the Navy, Daniels asked that a naval gun be placed in his front yard.
+In order to complete his request, supposedly, a small part of the property had to be designated as a naval base.
+While it remained, the gun was located in front of the building's front porch.